-Besides giving the Thai’s the curry, the Indians also taught the Thais about their herbal medicine.
+Besides giving the Thais curry, the Indians also taught them about herbal medicine.
 Many of the herbal medicine plants found in Thailand today originated from India.

 Chinese Influence on Thai Food

 The Chinese also influenced Thai food.
 In the 15th Century, many Chinese came to Thailand.
-In fact, the Chinese are now a majority of the Thai business population or what is commonly known in Thailand as Thai-Chinese.
+The Chinese are now a majority of the Thai business population or what is commonly known in Thailand as Thai-Chinese.

-Like the Indians, the Chinese also brought to Thailand a lot of their foods like tofu, rice porridge, noodles, stewed pork, and rice.
-The Chinese introduced the Thais on how to stir-fry with the wok and deep-fry foods.
+Like the Indians, the Chinese also brought to Thailand a lot of their foods, like tofu, rice porridge, noodles, stewed pork, and rice.
+The Chinese introduced the Thais to how to stir-fry with the wok and deep-fry foods.

 Portuguese Influence on Thai Food

 The first westerners to Thailand were the Portuguese.
 They came to Thailand in 1511.
-The Portuguese also brought with them many of their recipes as custard where they used coconut milk to replace cows milk for the custards they made in Thailand.
+The Portuguese also brought many of their recipes as custards, using coconut milk to replace cow’s milk for the custards they made in Thailand.

 The Columbian Exchange or the Columbian interchange was named after Christopher Columbus and his 1492 voyage that discovered America.
 The Columbian Exchange started the transfer and trade of plants, animals, culture, human populations, technology, and even diseases between Europe, Asia, Africa, and the Americans.

-It was during these Columbian Exchanges that the Spanish and Portuguese traders brought to Thailand foods and plants such as red chilis, tomatoes, corn, papaya, peas, eggplants, pineapple, pumpkins, cilantro, cashews, and peanuts.
+During these Columbian Exchanges, the Spanish and Portuguese traders brought foods and plants to Thailand, such as red chilis, tomatoes, corn, papaya, peas, eggplants, pineapple, pumpkins, cilantro, cashews, and peanuts.
 All of these foods are now a major part of the Thai diet and an integral part of Thai food and Thai cooking.

 Not All Thai Food Spice is The Same

-This may surprise some visitors to Thailand but not all spicy Thai food is the same.
-For example, the southern Thai food can be very spicy.
-But in the central and other parts of Thailand, the food is spicy but not as spicy as the south.
+This may surprise some visitors to Thailand, but not all spicy Thai food is the same.
+For example, southern Thai food can be very spicy.
+But in the central and other parts of Thailand, the food is spicy but not as spicy as in the south.

-Some of my Thai friends even have a hard time with very very spicy Thai food from the south, as it is spicer than they are used to.
-A trick I learned from them in eating hot and spicy food, is if the food was very spicy, you should always eat rice with the food.
+Some of my Thai friends even have a hard time with very, very spicy Thai food from the south, as it is spicer than they are used to.
+A trick I learned from them in eating hot and spicy food is if the food is very spicy, you should always eat rice with the food.
 Rice helps take the burning sensation out of your mouth.
-That is how the Thai’s will eat Thai food – with a bowl of rice nearby.
+That is how the Thais will eat Thai food – with a bowl of rice nearby.

 Thai food is one of the most popular foods in the world.
-And no doubt one reason it may appeal to so many is that Thai food is a food which was influenced by the Indians, Chinese, and Portuguese traders.
+And no doubt, one reason it may appeal to so many is that Thai food is a food that the Indians, Chinese, and Portuguese traders influenced.

 What is The Philosophy of Vietnamese Cuisine?

-The philosophy of Vietnamese food is to use the five elements philosophy known as wood, fire, earth, metal, and water.
-These 5 elements touch our sense of sight, hearing, smell, taste, and touch.
+The philosophy of Vietnamese food is to use the five elements of philosophy known wood, fire, earth, metal, and water.
+These 5 elements touch our senses of sight, hearing, smell, taste, and touch.
 They also take into account the color and flavor combinations of Vietnamese food.